Pakistani cricket team in Ireland in 2018: Background

 In July 2000, the Ireland and Pakistan women's teams faced each other in a Women's Test match at College Park, Dublin.
 Ireland women won the match by an innings and 54 runs, with Isobel Joyce named as the player of the match.
 It was the first Test match played by the Ireland women's cricket team.

 On 22 June 2017, at the ICC's annual conference, the Ireland and Afghanistan men's teams were awarded Test status, becoming Full Members of the ICC in the process.
 The ICC confirmed that a single Test match would be played between Ireland and Pakistan during their meeting in Auckland in October 2017.
 Cricket Ireland confirmed the date of the Test match at their board meeting in October 2017, with The Village, Malahide, announced as the venue the following month.
 The match took place ahead of Pakistan's Test series against England and their T20I series against Scotland.

 The ICC appointed three English officials for the match.
-Richard Illingworth and Nigel Llong were the onfield umpires, with Chris Broad named as the match referee.
+Richard Illingworth and Nigel Llong were the on-field umpires, with Chris Broad named as the match referee.
 The Decision Review System (DRS) was not used for the Test match, as Cricket Ireland decided they could not afford the cost of using the system.

 Warren Deutrom, CEO of Cricket Ireland, said that he was "delighted" that Ireland's debut Test match will be played at home and thanked the Pakistan Cricket Board (PCB) in being Ireland's first Test opponent.
 Cricket Ireland's director of high performance, Richard Holdsworth, said that Ireland would like to play a return fixture in Pakistan, as long as the security situation in the country remains stable.
-Deutrom later confirmed that they are considering the PCB's request to tour Pakistan at a later date.
+Deutrom later confirmed that they were considering the PCB's request to tour Pakistan at a later date.